mas-chat/mas/README.md

 ## Quick start

-1. Install Redis and latest development release of Node.js
+1. Install Redis and latest development release of Node.js (or io.js)

    On Mac you can install [Homebrew](http://brew.sh/) and then do ```brew install redis nodejs-dev```